jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 --------------------------------------

 Generally, an issue should be opened describing a piece of proposed work and the issues it solves before a pull request is opened.
+Your issue should go through a brief triage process to ensure that it meets our definition of ready before we merge any pull requests that relate to it.

 Issue Management
 ^^^^^^^^^^^^^^^^

 Opening an issue lets community members participate in the design discussion, makes others aware of work being done, and sets the stage for a fruitful community interaction.
+When you open a new bug or enhancement request, please provide all the requested information in the issue template so that a responder will be able to triage your bug without delay.

 A pull request should reference the issue it is addressing.
 Once the pull request is merged, the issue related to it will also be closed.
 If there is additional discussion around implementation the issue may be re-opened.
 Once 30 days have